nori-dot-eco/contracts/docs/RemovalIdLib.md

 function vintage(uint256 removalId) internal pure returns (uint16)
 ```

-Extracts and returns the vintage field of a removal token id.
+Extracts and returns the vintage field of a removal ID.